tcpiercy/changing-user-to-admin/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines changing a user to a domain admin with Active Directory Users and Administrators.<br />